YanBoChen0928/PetRedo/README.md

      * all the other state scores would not change during sleep mode, but the health would keep recover through time

 3. Health Mechanics
    - Initial value: 100
+   - Health capped at 0 to 100, when health reaches 0, the pet would die (dead state)
    - Critical state decrease rate: -2 per second
+     * no matter how many critical states, it would only decrease 2 per second
    - Recovery rate: +5 per second (no critical states)
-   - Health capped at 0 to 100, when health reaches 0, the pet would die (dead state)

 ## Limitations
 1. Functional Limitations